socrata/datasync/guides/quick-start.md

 **Choose the Publish Method ...**

-Leave the default option "replace via HTTP" selecte.d  This option will...
+Leave the default option "replace via HTTP" selected  This option will:

 - gracefully handles network failures
 - minimizes the amount of data sent by only sending the changes since the last update, rather than the complete dataset
 - can reliably handle very large files (1 million+ rows)
 - allows configuration of the way the CSV/TSV file is read and processed through the use of a [control file]({{ site.root }}/resources/control-config.html)

 **Create a control file**
 A control file is needed to help DataSync interpret the data within the CSV.
 In most cases simply clicking the 'Generate/Edit' button to generate a control file with the default configuration will be sufficient for the job to run successfully.

 For more detailed information on establishing configuration in the Control file refer to [Control file configuration]({{ site.root }}/resources/control-config.html)

 ### Step 5: Run the job

 Run the job by clicking the “Run Job Now” button.
 A loading spinner will appear as the job runs.
 The length of the job will depend on the size of the CSV / TSV uploaded.
 Once complete, a popup will indicate if the job was successful or notify you of any errors.

 ### Step 6: Save the job for later use

 If the job was successful you can save the job to a file on the computer by clicking “Save Job” and selecting a location to save the file on your computer (job files are saved as .sij files).
 When saving your job we recommend choosing a filename that does not contain spaces (e.g. 'my_job.sij', do not use a name like 'my job.sij').

 After saving the file the '*Command to execute with scheduler*' field is populated with the command to run the given job.
 Customers can use this field to run DataSync from the command line on a scheduled basis.
 You can later open a previously saved job by going to File -> Open and finding the job file you saved previously.